-Or like many others who simply want to experience what it’s like to work in the paramedical industry, start off by completing a HLT41115 – Certificate IV in Heath Care and for some, the next step is to complete the HLT51015 – Diploma in Paramedic Science.
+Or like many others who simply want to experience what it’s like to work in the emergency healthcare industry, start off by completing a HLT41120 – Certificate IV in Heath Care, and for some, the next step is to complete the HLT51020 – Diploma of Emergency Health Care.

 For students of the Australian Paramedical College, we like to share stories from around the world to give everyone as many perspectives as we can.

 With that in mind – here is the real story of Brian Breithaupt who is a paramedic with the Diaz Memorial Ambulance Service in the state of New York in the United States.

 “I actually called Diaz Ambulance Service to take me to the hospital many years ago.
 At that time they were a blended agency with a mix of volunteers as well as full staff members.
 I lived down the road and thought after that experience, why not become a volunteer.
 I began as a volunteer over 20 years ago and am currently a full-time employee.”

 “I started as a volunteer driver working on shifts with a paramedic running calls.
 Diaz Ambulance is a doorway to the EMS field.
 Many start their learning here.
 I learned a lot and this made me want to become an EMT and sparked my interest in becoming a paramedic.”

 I worked at IBM computers until I was asked to look for another career.

 I wanted to become a qualified paramedic because I felt I was a caring person.
 As a Paramedic, you have to think quickly on your feet and be good with people in general.
 A paramedic is always studying and involved in education, is medically driven and always wants to learn more.
 There is ongoing training and certifications to complete, so you have to enjoy learning.